34 Totaling the little bits

 It is premature to have drawn a segment of \(F(x)\) because we haven’t yet undertaken to compute \(F(x) = \int f(x)\, dx\).
 At this point in the process, all we know is \(f(x)\), not \(F(x)\).
 Still, since we know \(f(x)\), we do know the slope of the little segment of \(F(x)\).
 We just don’t know where that segment should be located vertically in each of the \(dx\) regions that make up the whole domain.

 We cannot draw \(f(x)\) in the ordinary way as a curve wending its way across the domain of the graph.
 Why not?
-Because the vertical axis of the graphics frame is in terms of \(F(x)\) and has a different dimension than the output of \(f(x)\).
+Because the vertical axis of the graphics frame represents \(F(x)\) and has a different dimension than the output of \(f(x)\).

-But we can draw \(f(x)\) in terms of the slope of a segment of horizontal extent \(dx\), so long as we accept that the vertical position of that segment means nothing: \(f(x)\) gives information only about the slope of the segment.
-The best we can do at this point is to graph \(f(x)\) in terms of sloping segments, as in Figure 35.2.
+But we can draw \(f(x)\) as the slope of a short segment of horizontal extent \(dx\), so long as we accept that the vertical position of that segment means nothing: \(f(x)\) gives information only about the slope of the segment.
+At this point, the best we can do is graph \(f(x)\) in terms of sloping segments, as in Figure 34.2.

 Can you reconstruct \(F(x)\) from the local segments?

 Now read off the new value at the end of the second segment, it is 4.198.
-Add this amount to the third segment as in Figure 35.4(bottom).
+Add this amount to the third segment as in Figure 34.4(bottom).

 Continue this process until you have reconstructed \(F(x)\) from the local segments.